munificent/game-programming-patterns/book/update-method.markdown

     If you're using one of those patterns, it's natural to put `update()` on that delegated class.
-In that case, you may still have the `update()` method on the main class, but it will be non-virtual and just forward to the delegate object.
+In that case, you may still have the `update()` method on the main class, but it will be non-virtual and will forward to the delegated object.
 Something like:

     ^code forward